ycpcs/cs320-spring2020/assign/assign08.md

 -   What development practices your team used, how well they worked, and what you might do differently for future projects
 -   How you might continue to develop and enhance the system in the future

+Feel free to ere on the side of more content, rather than less.
 Also, don't forget to include the "main" repository URL as mentioned above.

 Submit the report to Marmoset as **assign08report**.
 Use *only* PDF: do *not* upload a Microsoft Word or rich text document.